 Differentiating pancreatic cysts can be a difficult endeavor, and EUS-FNA has provided a useful modality to determine the etiologies of these cysts.

 Consultation with a gastroenterologist is recommended because the complexity of pancreatic cysts makes management dependent on correct diagnosis and surveillance.
 Moreover, advanced procedures such as EUS-FNA are required in the diagnosis of the cyst.
-Once a pancreatic cyst has been diagnosed, a multidisciplinary team will be needed to guide management.
+Once a pancreatic cyst has been diagnosed, an interprofessional team will be needed to guide management.
 The team can consist of the primary care physician, gastroenterologist, radiologist, pathologist, and surgeon.The outlook for simple pancreatic cysts is good but complex cysts may require a surgical drainage procedure, which also adds to the morbidity.
 Finally, it is imperative that malignancy always be considered in the differential.

 |||Stark A,Donahue TR,Reber HA,Hines OJ, Pancreatic Cyst Disease: A Review.
 JAMA.
 2016 May 3 [PubMed PMID: 27139061]|